DHBern/DLPA2020/day3/session7.md

 title: Session 7
 ---

-In first part of this session, we will experiment how to publish remote images within our workspace.
-In the second part, we will manipulate a vector graphic image illustrating dance notation movements as we could want to do it in order to create an interactive application around it.
+In the first part of this session, we will experiment how to publish remote images within our workspace.
+In the second part, we will manipulate a vector graphic image illustrating dance notation movements as one might want to do it in order to create an interactive application around it.

 ## Locate a IIIF manifest